-- Who to submit your application to: Send your application directly to the organization offering the award. - Application Deadline: Deadlines vary depending on the award. - What to turn in: - The contents of your application will depend on the award.
-See the EMCS Awards Database for details.

-- Who selects the winner: The organization or business offering the award - Application form: Application requirements vary.
+- Who to submit your application to: Send your application directly to the organization offering the award.
+Follow the directions the organization provides regarding how to submit your application (e.g. mail, email, online form, etc.). - Application Deadline: Deadlines vary depending on the award. - What to turn in: The contents of your application will depend on the award.
+See the EMCS Awards Database for details. - Who selects the winner: The organization or business offering the award - Application form: Application requirements vary.
 For most External Awards you will be directed to a website for further instructions on how to apply.
 For SOME (not all) External Awards, applications are available on the Scholarships/Bursaries section of the EMCS website.

-B. ELEMENTS OF THE SCHOLARSHIP APPLICATION
+B. ELEMENTS OF A SCHOLARSHIP APPLICATION